rmkingham/Kingham.TSWD/Final.Project.md

 I need to address the issue of playing years for each of my 6 players.
 I need to make it clear which years' data is being used for this project and how it was narrowed down.
 I want to be sure that the years where they were injured/new don't hurt their averages but are still represented in the data.

 Finally, I need to show the awards data differently.
 In my sketching feedback, I was told that the tables weren't super helpful, but I couldn't figure out how to make a chart that showed all the pertinent information.
 Now, I will try reorganizing the table so that it is grouped by player and not by year.
 This will allow me to highlight only the 6 players that I'm focusing on instead of everyone who has won an award at third base in the last 10 years.

+### Call to Action

+During the discussion in class, I solidified the call to action.
+I will call for people to join the conversation online with their opinions using the hashtag #3Bdebate.